Scoyou/guessing_game/README.md

 # Number guessing game
-A simple game where you guess a random number created using Rust
+A simple game where you guess a random number.
+Created using Rust